Theatrical premiere

 No hay anuncios

 Precisely this lack of understanding has been one of the driving forces that led the playwright to write L'albada.
 "Our grandparents hardly spoke about the war to their children.
 Our parents haven't spoken to us about it either.
 In a way, we have all looked the other way.
-Until it was the grandchildren who went to find their grandparents and asked them questions, and in many cases they answered.
+Until it was the grandchildren who went to look for their grandparents and asked them questions, and in many cases they answered.
 In my case, however, I didn't have that space because my grandmother died before I was born," points out Viñas.
-Despite the experiential echo that gave him the first push to write, L'albada is not an autofiction show nor does it reflect the playwright's family history, but rather draws from historical research and also from experiences in two previous productions: Diari d'una miliciana (2015), in which Viñas was part of the cast, and Las trece (2024), which he himself wrote and directed at Dau al Sec.
-The playwright is also the author of shows such as Un sogre de lloguer (2024, together with Susanna Garachana) and Tot l'any pot ser Nadal (2023) and has made the adaptation of La filla del mar (2021, together with Marc Vilavella).
+Despite the experiential echo that gave him the initial push to write, L'albada is not an autofiction show nor does it reflect the playwright's family history, but rather draws from historical research and also from experiences in two previous productions: Diari d'una miliciana (2015), in which Viñas was part of the cast, and Las trece (2024), which he himself wrote and directed at Dau al Sec.
+The playwright is also the author of shows such as Un sogre de lloguer (2024, together with Susanna Garachana) and Tot l'any pot ser Nadal (2023) and has done the adaptation of La filla del mar (2021, together with Marc Vilavella).

 Cargando